Speed bumps are a cruel reality for anyone on a Mexican road trip. Here are a few we’ve known and loathed in Mexico and beyond.

 International speed bump primer

 Speed bumps exist throughout Latin America.
 In Belize, they’re called sleeping policemen.
-In Brazil and Argentina, they’re called lamadas.
+In Brazil they’re called lamadas.
+In Argentina they’re sometimes called lomo de burro.
 In Peru they’re called gibas.
 Our favorite term may be rompe muele, which roughly translates to broken suspension.
+Nice.

 Whatever you call them, they’re a pain in the neck.